caketaster/I-Think-Therefore-I-Drink/README.md

 ## Features for Future Development
 There are two main features I'd like to include in future: live search and approval for updates.

-To add a search function that updates as you type would involve the addition of some JavaScript to the search functionality.
+- To add a search function that updates as you type would involve the addition of some JavaScript to the search functionality.
 I did not include this for lack of time.

-Currently when a user updates one of his/her cocktail recipes it is not sent to the Admin for approval.
+- Currently when a user updates one of his/her cocktail recipes it is not sent to the Admin for approval.
 This is a feature I would like to add to prevent abuse of the site, though could not find a way to include in in my current site iteration.

-Other useful future additions could be rating system for cocktails where users could rate cocktails on a 1-5 star scale, and an option to list cocktails in order of rating, highest to lowest.
+Other useful future additions could include:
+- Rating system for cocktails where users could rate cocktails on a 1-5 star scale, and an option to list cocktails in order of rating, highest to lowest.

-Card text is clipped to make sure all cards are the same size.
+- Card text is clipped to make sure all cards are the same size.
 Some text styling (fade-out/ellipsis on clip) would make the site slightly more attractive.

-When copy-pasting in Descriptions for cocktails, the formatting is not stripped from the text, causing display issues.
+- When copy-pasting in Descriptions for cocktails, the formatting is not stripped from the text, causing display issues.
 Stripping the text of all formatting should be added in future.

 # Data Model
 There is one custom data structure associated with *I Think, Therefore I Drink*: the post model.
 The post model is used to store the data for each cocktail recipe.